-Holi is celebrated as the festival of colors on Phalgun Purnima in India and across the world with great enthusiasm.
-Festival Holi is the symbol of victory of good over evil, also known as the festival of love, friendship and togetherness.
-All auspicious events are avoided during Holashtak Dosha, begins eight days before Holi.
+Holi is one of the major spring festivals in India celebrated on Phalgun Purnima as the festival of colors.
+Festival Holi is the symbol of victory of good over evil, also known as the festival of love, friendship, and togetherness.
+Auspicious events are avoided during Holashtak Dosha, begins eight days before Holi.

 Holi, the festival of colors